rodjek/puppet-logrotate/README.md

                   rotated (optional).
 rotate          - The Integer number of rotated log files to keep on disk
                   (optional).
-schedule        - How often the log files should be rotated as a String.
+rotate_every    - How often the log files should be rotated as a String.
-                  Valid values are 'daily', 'weekly', 'monthly' and 'yearly' (optional). size            - The String size a log file has to reach before it will be rotated (optional).
+                  Valid values are 'day', 'week', 'month' and 'year' (optional).
+Please note, older versions of logrotate do not support yearly log rotation. size            - The String size a log file has to reach before it will be rotated (optional).
 The default units are bytes, append k, M or G for kilobytes, megabytes or gigabytes respectively.